 This light indicates low engine oil pressure.
 The light should turn on momentarily when the engine is started.
 If the light turns on while driving, stop the vehicle and shut off the engine as soon as possible.
-A chime will sound for four minutes when this light turns on.
+A chime will sound when this light turns on.